Hong5489/hsctf6/skywritter/README.md

 The whole flag should be something like : `hsctf{iTs_sUpeR_obViOus}`

-Couldn't find next part of key, I just brute force it at the CTF website
+Couldn't find next part of key, I just brute force it at the CTF website (Brute force uppercase and lowercase)

 And the whole key is pretty weird : `FFFFFFFFFFFFFOOOOO\x07E\x16\x16EE`